rogerhu/compsci_guides/Insert-into-a-Binary-Search-Tree.md

 > **Evaluate** the performance of your algorithm and state any strong/weak or future potential work.

-Assume `N` represents the number of nodes in binary search tree and `H` represents the height of the binary search tree
+Assume `H` represents the height of the binary search tree

 * **Time Complexity**: O(H)
     *  We only need visit each node along the path of the binary search tree.